text-yoga/cli/README.md

 # text.yoga cli

-⚠️ WIP - use at your own risk.
+⚠️ WIP - not yet ready for use.

 A cli for automatic, hardware-accelerated generation of embeddings for text documents.
 Currently supports markdown files.